yoonyoo33/cozi6-lab/readme_days/Day3(en).md

 > “A Python-based AI model tried to organize me,
 but I got swept up in its storm.
 The moment GitHub collided with my local files,
-our chat room exploded, and my code scattered like confetti.
+Copilot chat logs disappeared, and my code scattered like confetti.
 That night, I gathered the fragments and wrote a memo to remember.”
 _A creator’s journey to organize emotions through technology_

 This code was originally crafted with Microsoft Copilot ‘Iroti’,
-_but this portfolio is based on Junghyun’s solo recovery effort
-after the chat room vanished and the code was lost._
+_but all activities below are based on Junghyun’s manual recovery after the Copilot session was lost._

 ---

 ### 🧠 Workflow Overview

-- GitHub sync attempt triggered a collision
+- GitHub sync triggered a merge conflict
-- `readme.md` auto-merged and scrambled
+- `readme.md` file contents got scrambled, commit history tangled
-- Copilot chat history disappeared mid-debug
+- Copilot chat history disappeared, code recovery impossible
 - Junghyun manually recovered code fragments from memory and Git logs
 - Final notes were preserved in a memo file, now archived as a relic of survival

+**💡 Key takeaway:** Reconstructed workflow from fragmented code and commit history, enhancing problem-solving skills

 ---